 You may have noticed when reviewing the deposit on the Deposits tab that the date of the deposit payment is the day you actually created the lease credit.
 For example, if you created it today, it will show today's date.

 This is because DoorLoop needs to account for when the credit was actually applied to the deposit charge for standard accounting purposes.
 We do this by creating a separate payment line item on the lease Transactions tab that ties the credit and the deposit charge together.
-The payment line item will be for $0.00, but if you click on that transaction, you'll see the deposit charge and credit listed together.
+The Applied Credit line item will be for $0.00, but if you click on that transaction, you'll see the deposit charge and credit listed together.

 Change the Date field to match the date of the deposit credit, and then click Save.

-Note that because these deposits are already in one of your bank accounts, it is important to set up your bank account opening balances correctly to include these deposits.
+Note: Because these deposits are already in one of your bank accounts, it is important to set up your bank account opening balances correctly to include these deposits.
 If your accounting start date and opening balance for this bank account is actually BEFORE you collected the deposit, then you wouldn't record a credit, but would record a lease payment instead.

 Entering Historic Charges